agniji/DO_Campaigns/README.md

 ## Approach

 Clean the data by removing user_id, session_id and utm_content which has 4,700 missing values out of 5,000 rows.
-Time spent per session is calculated using session_start_ts and session_end_ts.
+Time spent per session (in minutes) is calculated using session_start_ts and session_end_ts.
 Several attribution models are available like, Last Interaction, First Interaction, Time Decay, Linear, or Position Based.
 However, a decision to choose a particular model need to be made by clarifying the details with the marketing teams.
+The way in which the interactions happen historically, need to be known.

 Monitoring the performance of the marketing efforts regularly and updating the attribution model is needed.
-Consumer behavior and market dynamics may change over time, so it's essential to adapt the strategies accordingly.
+Consumer behavior and market dynamics may change over time, so it is essential to adapt the strategies accordingly.

 ## Analysis